Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 - Who is present, and how does the piece color the relationships between them?
 - What is the piece famous for?
 What are its strengths and its weaknesses?

-  Sometimes the details of how the interaction worked is lost in history.
+  Sometimes the details of how the interaction worked are lost in history.
 Try filling it in with your imagination!

 **Describe your masterwork here, in your own words.
 What is the core interaction someone would recognize it by?**

 ## Part A. Plan

-For every masterwork, reconstruct the interaction as a scene:
+For your masterwork, reconstruct the interaction as a scene:

 - **Setting:** Where and when does this interaction happen? (a jungle, a kitchen, a spaceship corridor, a nightclub, a harbor at night)